Mainframe-Archive/mainframe-os/docs/roadmap.md

 sobered by the scope of work required to get us there, and sustained by the community's continued support and enthusiasm for the project.

-For more information and answers to common questions about Mainfrmae OS, see the [FAQs](https://docs.mainframeos.com/docs/faq).
+For more information and answers to common questions about Mainframe OS, see the [FAQs](https://docs.mainframeos.com/docs/faq).

 ## Research projects